ocaml-cross/opam-cross-windows/README.md

 This repository contains an up-to-date Windows toolchain featuring OCaml 4.07.0, 4.08.0, 4.12.0 and 4.14.0, as well as some commonly used packages.

-The supported build systems are 32-bit and 64-bit x86 Linux and arm64 macos.
+The supported build systems are 32-bit and 64-bit x86 Linux and `arm64` macos (Apple Silicon).
 The supported target systems are 32-bit and 64-bit x86 Windows.

 If you need support for other platforms or versions, please [open an issue](https://github.com/ocaml-cross/opam-cross-windows/issues).